Our website uses cookies to enhance your browsing experience.

 Integrating PVS-Studio Java into the Gradle build system

-PVS-Studio Java static analyzer consists of two main components: the core that performs analysis, the plugins for integrating the analyzer into build systems (Maven and Gradle), and IDEs (PVS-Studio for IntelliJ IDEA and Android Studio).
+PVS-Studio Java static analyzer consists of two main components: the analysis core and the plugins for integration the analyzer into build systems (Maven and Gradle) and IDEs (IntelliJ IDEA and Android Studio).

 • run and configure the analyzer in a user-friendly interface;